 Instructions

-- Preheat the oven to 325 degrees.
-Line a baking sheet with parchment paper.
+- Preheat the oven to 325 degrees F and line a baking sheet with parchment paper.

-- Using a mixer, beat the butter and sugar until light and creamy.
+- Using a mixer, beat the butter and sugar until combined.
 Add the eggs, one at a time, until incorporated.
 Stop the mixer and use a spatula to scrape down the bowl as needed.
+The batter should be light in color and consistency at this point.

-- Divide the dough into two equal pieces and shape each into a rectangle about 8 inches long and 3 inches tall.
-Place these on your baking sheet and bake for 25-30 minutes.
+- Divide the dough into two equal pieces and shape each into a rectangle about 8 inches long and 4 inches wide.
+Place them on your baking sheet and bake for 25-30 minutes on a rack in the middle of the oven.
 The tops should be golden brown and firm to the touch.

-- Keep the oven on and allow the biscotti to cool on the baking sheet for 10 minutes.
-Then remove to a cutting board and use a serrated knife to slice the dough into cookies.
-Slice them at a slight angle, with each cookie being about ½ inch wide.
-You should get 10-12 cookies per rectangle of dough.
+- Keep the oven on while you let the biscotti cool on the baking sheet for about 10 minutes.
+Then, transfer them to a cutting board and use a serrated knife to slice the dough into cookies.
+Slice at a slight angle, with each cookie being about ½ inch wide.
+You should get 20-22 total pieces of biscotti.

 - To make the icing, whisk the powdered sugar and limoncello in a shallow bowl and until combined.
 Either dip the biscotti into the icing or drizzle over the top.